 Buyer persona best practices

 Here are some best practices to keep in mind as you draft your buyer personas:

 - You should have one to three buyer personas.
 If you’re trying to appeal to too many segments of your customer base, your sales and marketing efforts can become ineffective.
 Buyer personas are only useful if they’re used to frame personalized content that address a specific buyer’s concerns.

-- Make interviews part of your standard onboarding process.
-Make buyer persona research easy for your team by including it in your onboarding process.
+- Make interviews part of your standard on-boarding process.
+This makes buyer persona research easy for your team.
 Your customer experience and/or support team can use the interview as a touch point to check in on customers and see how they’re doing.

 - The details matter.
 After you have conducted customer and prospect interviews and compiled the information, you should see patterns start to emerge.
 These patterns form the basis of your buyer persona story.
 Everything from demographics to goals and pain points to where they find information matters in a buyer persona because it helps you develop a more effective marketing strategy.

 - Regularly review and update your personas as necessary.
 Buyer personas are not a "set it and forget it" activity.
 You should be reviewing them on a regular basis to ensure they still reflect your ideal customer.
 Doing additional buyer persona research will help you get them up to date so you’re targeting the right audience.

 - All roads lead back to your personas.
 Everything you do with your digital marketing strategy should be tied back to your personas.
 Buyer personas ultimately guide everything from your marketing activities to product and service development.
 They help you understand where your ideal customers are so you can be there, too.